kennethklee/clean-docker-golang-svelte/README.md

 The core of the structure is the root files.
 They control how the whole application is assembled.

+TLDR; To make it your own: copy root files over and create golang in `./app` and nodejs in `./web`.
+The `./app` will need to serve `./static` for production, and reverse proxy `web:3000` for development.

-Here are the steps to reproduce the structure for your own project:
+Here are the steps to reproduce the structure for your own project, as well as some areas to edit:

 1. Copy `dev.sh`.
 Change PORT, add extra helper commands (like `db`), add loading test fixtures in `init` section.
 This is application task runner.
 2. Copy all `docker-compose.yml` related files, rename images, add environment variables and other services (like `db`).